asathoor/libri/README.md

 }
 ~~~~~

+# byb.php

-The present plugin will format the bibliography like this:
+*byb.php* will format a booklist like this:

 ~~~~~
 @Book{WELL_1784, Author={Welling, G. von},